MTawhid7/creative-catalyst-engine/README.md

     cd creative-catalyst-engine
     ```
 2.  **Create Your Local Environment:**
     Set up a local virtual environment.
-This is used for IDE integration and dependency management tools, not for running the application itself.
+This is used for IDE integration and dependency management tools.
     ```bash
     python3 -m venv venv
     source venv/bin/activate